 Orchid Project Students work with Bristol University Botanic Garden Staff to plan orchid display improvements

-In 2012 students designed and planted a living orchid exhibit at the Botanic Gardens on three artificial trees of cork surrounding steel frames that represented the orchids from three habitats; tropical cloud forests of the Americas, lowland Central American rainforests and the monsoon forests of the Himalayas.
+In 2012 students designed and planted a living orchid exhibit at the Botanic Gardens (that was done through professionals from www.NorthStarTreeService.com site) on three artificial trees of cork surrounding steel frames that represented the orchids from three habitats; tropical cloud forests of the Americas, lowland Central American rainforests and the monsoon forests of the Himalayas.
+These students with their green thumbs are so good at what they do and are among the Stunning Garden Designers in London.
 Over the year the exhibits have been maintained and improved by Botanic Garden staff but suffered from a number of thefts.
 It is time to update and refresh these displays.

 This afternoon’s team from Mendip and Writhlington Schools included students from Year 7 to Year 13 and they will work in teams on each of the three ‘orchid trees’.